tsantos84/serializer/docs/usage.rst

 Caching
 -------

-There are two kinds of caching: `class cache` and `metadata cache`:
+The serialize can cache two types of information: a) the generated serializer classes and b) the class metadata.

 Class Cache
 ~~~~~~~~~~~